 I’m proud to report that while working for AgriNews, a publication taken almost exclusively by rural, white farmers, I was able to produce award-winning coverage about issues faced by migrant workers.

 The Society of Environmental Journalists includes some of the world’s finest journalists — enabling them to support each other in bolstering the media industry’s — and the public’s — understanding of some of the most complicated issues this planet faces.
 I’ve attended SEJ conferences in Texas, Montana, Florida, Wisconsin and Vermont.
-The information I gleaned in these meetings had a fundamental effect on my development as a journalist.

 My job at Indiana AgriNews offered the opportunity to write many articles about the intersections of the biomedical and agricultural industries.
 Here’s an example (that’s my picture, too):